-Indium tin oxide (ITO, In2O3/SnO2 90/10 WT%) is a ternary composition of indium, tin and oxygen in varying proportions.
+Indium tin oxide (ITO, In2O3/SnO2 90/10 WT%) is a ternary composition of Indium, Tin, and Oxygen in varying proportions.
 Depending on the oxygen content, it can either be described as a ceramic or alloy.
 Indium tin oxide is typically encountered as an oxygen-saturated composition with a formulation of 74% In, 18% O2, and 8% Sn by weight.
-Oxygen-saturated compositions are so typical, that unsaturated compositions are termed oxygen-deficient ITO.
-It is transparent and colorless in thin layers, while in bulk form it is yellowish to grey.
-ITO is among one of the most heavily utilized compounds in the thin film industry due to its electrical conductivity and optical transparency.
-It is evaporated or sputtered under vacuum to generate transparent conductive layers in the manufacture of LCDs and various optical coatings.
-Thin films of ITO are created for the development of sensors, as well as, a glass coating for the automotive industry.
+Oxygen-saturated compositions are so typical that unsaturated compositions are termed oxygen-deficient ITO.
+It is transparent and colorless in thin layers, while in the bulk form, it is yellowish to grey.
+ITO is among the most heavily utilized compounds in the thin film industry due to its electrical conductivity and optical transparency.
+It is evaporated or sputtered under vacuum to generate transparent conductive layers in LCDs manufacturing and various optical coatings.
+Thin films of ITO are created for the development of sensors and a glass coating for the automotive industry.

-Indium Tin Oxide (ITO) sputtering target is widely used in the formation of electrically transparent thin films, which adopt direct current magnetron sputtering process for electrodes in flat panel displays, solar cells, gas sensors and so on.
-In order to improve ITO thin film property, ITO sputtering target requires high purity, homogeneous microstructure, high density and high electrical conductivity.
-ITO sputtering targets were fabricated using In2O3-SnO2 mixed powders and tin doped indium oxide powders.
+Indium Tin Oxide (ITO) sputtering target is widely used to form electrically transparent thin films.
+These films adopt direct current magnetron sputtering processes for electrodes in flat panel displays, solar cells, gas sensors, and so on.
+ITO sputtering target requires high purity, homogeneous microstructure, high density, and high electrical conductivity to improve ITO thin film property.
+ITO sputtering targets are being fabricated using In2O3-SnO2 mixed powders and tin-doped indium oxide powders.

 ITO Sputtering Targets Information

 Indium Tin Oxide Sputtering Targets

 Circular: Diameter <= 14 inch, Thickness >= 1 mm;